 This expression is also used in any gathering of friends where they are going to drink and especially if it is a lot.
 When doing the kanpai salute, make sure your glass is lower than the glass of a person who is superior to you, such as your boss at work.

-We should show respect to elders and bosses in Japan.
-For this reason when you meet with your boss or someone of age, unless he speaks kanpai, you can use the formal expression otsukare-sama.
+We must show respect to the elders and bosses in Japan.
+For this reason, when you meet with your boss or someone older, unless they say kanpai, you can use the formal expression otsukare-sama.
 This word does not have the same meaning as kampai, but it is used to appreciate the work they have done.

 Beware of Kenpai